 Foundation Programme Details

 The HEE LaSE Kent, Surrey and Sussex Foundation Pharmacist Programme is primarily a work-place based programme, academically supported by Medway School of Pharmacy (MSOP) and University of Brighton School of Pharmacy and Biomolecular Sciences (UB).
 The programme is commissioned by Health Education England LaSE Kent, Surrey and Sussex (HEE LaSE KSS) and is available to Foundation Pharmacists employed by NHS Trusts within the region.

-The programmed was formed in conjunction with the Joint Programmes Board (JPB).
+The programme was formed in conjunction with the Joint Programmes Board (JPB).
 The JPB is a consortium of higher education institutions (HEIs) working in collaboration with NHS specialist pharmacy services.
 The aim of JPB programmes is:

 The programme is developed to last two and a half years.
 It is divided into two stages: